 In March of 2017, the Allegheny Group of the Sierra Club invited Sierra Club members living in Wilkinsburg to a meeting to discuss installing Pollinator Gardens in the community.
 About a dozen residents attended.
 A great deal of enthusiasm was generated.
 Several attendees indicated they had vacant lot areas and landscaping around a locally restored mansion that would be perfect for our project.
 In 2017 and 2018, the group received grants from the Sierra Club’s Huplits Wildlife Foundation for a total of about $16,000 which allowed us to support the creation of the gardens shown on this website.
 Thanks to Clif McGill, we published calendars and greeting cards showcasing the beautiful flowers and pollinators that visited our gardens.

-Anyone is welcome to join our group and participate in our monthly Zoom meetings – the second Wednesday of the month from 6:30pm – 8pm.
-If you are interested, please send your name and email address to Nicole Santella or Barb Grover (firstname.lastname@example.org) so we can send you the Zoom link.
+Anyone is welcome to join our group and participate in our monthly online meetings.
+If you are interested, please send your name and email address to Nicole Santella so we can send you the online link.

 1.Create an inviting habitat for bees, butterflies, hummingbirds and other wildlife in an urban setting.